mroker242/Spark-Churn-Prediction/README.md

 # Spark-Churn-Prediction

 Churn is one of the most important aspects of a business; that is, preventing churn.
 This project focuses on classifying churn and making predictions based on that classification.
+The `Sparkify.ipynb` file contains the following:

+- Cleaning
+- Data Exploration
+- Feature Engineering
+- Data Modeling

 ## Dependencies